BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Results

 \subsection{Black hole mass}

 To estimate the mass of the SMBH, we use two alternative virial calibrations, both based on the luminosity and width of the broad \Halpha line.
 The calibration of \citetalias{reines+volonteri2015} uses the line FWHM.
-In our case, we adopt the FWHM of the total line profile (modelled as the sum of two Gaussians), and corrected for line absorption.
-With this method, and with $FWHM_\mathrm{b} = 560\pm70$~\kms (Table~\ref{t.pars}), we infer $\log(\mbhrv/\Msun) = 6.1_{-0.1}^{+0.1}$, with 0.3~dex additional uncertainty from the scatter about the calibration.
-Upscaling for the dust attenuation inferred from the narrow lines, the black hole mass increases by 0.2~dex.
+In our case, we have three possible choices, depending on how the broad-line profile is interpreted.
+One could adopt the FWHM of the total line profile (modelled as the sum of two Gaussians), corrected for line absorption.
+With this method, and with $FWHM_\mathrm{b} = 680_{-80}^{+70}$~\kms (Table~\ref{t.pars}), we infer $\log(\mbhrv/\Msun) = 6.3_{-0.1}^{+0.1}$, with 0.3~dex additional uncertainty from the scatter about the calibration.
 These values are much lower than previous estimates based on the width of the broad \Hbeta line \citetext{\citealp{furtak+2024}; \citetalias{ji+2025}, $FWHM_\mathrm{b}(\Hbeta) = 2658_{-292}^{+351}~\kms$}; the key difference is the much narrower FWHM of the \emph{total} broad line profile (Table~\ref{t.pars}).
-Our total $FWHM_\mathrm{b}(\Halpha)$ (Table~\ref{t.pars}) is much closer to the FWHM of the narrowest of the two broad Gaussians ($FWHM_\mathrm{b,1}=450\pm50~\kms$ vs $FWHM_\mathrm{b,2}=1,800_{-90}^{+100}~\kms$; Table~\ref{t.fluxes}), but this is a consequence of the flux ratio between the two components.
+Our total $FWHM_\mathrm{b}(\Halpha)$ (Table~\ref{t.pars}) is much closer to the FWHM of the narrowest of the two broad Gaussians ($FWHM_\mathrm{b,1}=560\pm50~\kms$ vs $FWHM_\mathrm{b,2}=2,000_{-100}^{+200}~\kms$; Table~\ref{t.fluxes}), but this is a consequence of the flux ratio between the two components.
+Using instead the width of the broadest Gaussian, $2,000_{-100}^{+200}$~\kms, one would infer $\log(\mbhrv/\Msun) = 7.2\pm0.1$.
+This measurement is in much better agreement with the \Hbeta-derived mass \citep{furtak+2024,ji+2025}.

 As an alternative, we use a calibration based on the line second moment, \sigl, which we measured on the observed line profile after subtracting the continuum.
 We remark that \sigl is not the dispersion of the Gaussian.
-In fact, we find $\sigl = 720_{-120}^{+100}$~\kms, larger than $FWHM_\mathrm{b}(\Halpha)$.
+In fact, we find $\sigl = 740_{-120}^{+100}$~\kms, broader than $FWHM_\mathrm{b}(\Halpha)$.
 This larger value is due to a combination of model assumptions (the \sigl method does not take into account the presence of the absorber) and to the broad wings of \Halpha, which are up-weighted when calculating the second-moment of the line profile.
 For reference, \sigl diverges for a Lorentzian-like line profile.
 From our estimate of \sigl, using the calibration of \citetalias{dallabonta+2025}, we obtain $\log(\mbhdb/\Msun) = 6.5_{-0.2}^{+0.1}$, with 0.2~dex calibration uncertainties.
-Correcting for dust attenuation we get $\log(\mbhdbism/\Msun) = 6.7_{-0.2}^{+0.2}$.